nadeemajeedch/testgit/README.md

 # testgit
-its a demo in BSDS class, its just a demo to delete .
+its a demo in BSDS class, its just a demo to delete .. create a pull request

 # it demo comments
 1. ali